Volkswagen says coronavirus makes outlook impossible as 2019 profits rise | MarketScreener

 "The spread of coronavirus is currently impacting the global economy.
 It is uncertain how severely or for how long this will also affect the Volkswagen Group.
 Currently, it is almost impossible to make a reliable forecast," Chief Financial Officer Frank Witter said in a statement.

-Volkswagen Group said its full-year operating profit rose 22% to 16.9 billion euros (15.09 billion pounds) thanks to strong sales of higher-margin cars and lower diesel charges, defying an industry downturn that has cut the earnings of rivals.
+Volkswagen Group said its full-year operating profit rose 22% to 16.9 billion euros ($18.5 billion) thanks to strong sales of higher-margin cars and lower diesel charges, defying an industry downturn that has cut the earnings of rivals.

 Earnings were driven by higher profits at its VW, Porsche, Seat and Skoda brands, and a return to profitability for Bentley.